jcordtz/a_data_platform/README.md

 **Encryption Based Access Control** – this not really Access Control, because the *data* storage will be accessible, but I can only read/use the *data* if I have the Key for decryption.
 So, it can(should) be part of your defense.

-**Removal Based Access Control** – this approach is only feasible in the **consume area**.
-This approach uses the aspect of the **consume area** that a data store only “lives as long as being used”, in this case “...being used correctly”.
-Because this approach requires the ability to be able to recreate a given *data* store, this can also be used as a defense mechanism.
-So, if an attack is realized the easiest way to stop this is to simply remove the resource under attack if there is a risk of *data* loss.
+**Removal Based Access Control** – this approach is only feasible in the **publish area**.
+This approach uses the aspect of the **publish area** that a dataset store only “lives as long as being used”, in this case “...being used correctly”.
+Because this approach requires the ability to be able to recreate a given *dataset* store, this can also be used as a defense mechanism.
+So, if an attack is realized the easiest way to stop this is to simply remove the resource under attack if there is a risk of *dataset* loss.

 ## Data Operations